cleitonsouza01/trade/docs/commissions_and_rates.md

 container.prorate_comissions()
 ```

-By default the method "prorate_commissions()"
+By default the method "prorate_commissions()" is called behind the
-is called behind the scenes every time the fetch_positions() method is called.
+scenes every time fetch_positions() is called.

 ## Rates